olvaffe/olv-notes/graphics/specs/vulkan.md

 ## Chapter 15.
 Shader Interfaces

 - 15.8.
 Shader Resource Interface
+  - Descriptor Set Interface
+    - it is comprised of statically used shader variables whose storage classes are `StorageBuffer`, `Uniform`, or `UniformConstant`)
+    - these variables must have `DescriptorSet` and `Binding` decorations
+    - `OpTypeImage` must have a known image format, unless
+      - `shaderStorageImageWriteWithoutFormat` is enabled or `VK_FORMAT_FEATURE_2_STORAGE_WRITE_WITHOUT_FORMAT_BIT` is set, or
+      - `shaderStorageImageReadWithoutFormat` is enabled or `VK_FORMAT_FEATURE_2_STORAGE_READ_WITHOUT_FORMAT_BIT` is set
+    - arrays can be indexed with constant integral expr
+    - arrays can be indexed with dynamically uniform or non-uniform indices when the features are enabled
+      - `shaderStorageImageArrayDynamicIndexing` and
+        `shaderStorageImageArrayNonUniformIndexing` for storage images
+      - `shaderStorageTexelBufferArrayDynamicIndexing` and
+        `shaderStorageTexelBufferArrayNonUniformIndexing` for storage texel
+        buffers
+      - etc.
   - DescriptorSet and Binding Assignment
     - there is a big note on variables sharing the same `DescriptorSet` and `Binding`